minetest/minetest_docs/doc/http_api.md

 Calls callback once completed

 * Request is of type HttpRequest
-* Callback recieves one param of type HttpRequestResult
+* Callback receives one param of type `HttpRequestResult`

 ### HttpApi.fetch_async(request)